Spiritual Life Ministries

-Our Spiritual Life Ministries are always looking for volunteers.
-If you have questions about an individual ministry, please contact the ministry contact listed or the Commission Ministry Head.
+Spiritual Life Ministries help foster the spiritual life of the members of our community through activities including retreats, prayer, and discussion groups.
+If you have questions about an individual ministry, please contact the ministry leader listed or the Commission Ministry Head, Jim Eyre, at PC-SpiritualLife@olachuch.org.

-Join us in our prayers for vocations!
-Each week at one of the Sunday Masses, a different family takes the Elijah Cup home to pray for vocations to the religious life and priesthood – especially to the Society of Mary (Marist).
+Every other weekend at one of the Masses, a different family takes the Elijah Cup home to pray for vocations to the religious life and priesthood - especially to the Society of Mary (Marists), the religious society that serves our parish.
+Katie Schermerhorn, email@example.com

 Christ Renews His Parish (CRHP)